Register Trademark USA: Everything You Need to Know

 The first step to obtaining a filing date is to perform a search with the Trademark Electronic Search System database.
 After confirming that an identical or similar mark in the same categories isn't registered, you can move forward with your application.
 You can file your trademark application online via the Trademark Electronic Application System.

 If you want to register a mark that has a design element, you'll have to search for similar or identical marks using a six-digit design code.
 You can determine your code using the Design Search Code Manual.

 U.S. common law grants trademark protection to the first person or business that uses the mark in a certain geographic area.
 The mark doesn't have to be registered.
 However, if you decide to register a mark that you've been using and notice that someone else has already officially registered it, you may need to proceed with a lawyer to secure trademark protections.

 If you need help with USA trademark registration, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.